AnaqiAmir/Kaggle-Projects/Chess Games/README.md

 ## Overview
 In this project, I analyzed a chess dataset that I found on Kaggle.
 This was my first project on Kaggle and I used this dataset as a way to test my skills in conducting data analysis, visualization, and even a small attempt at a classification model as well.
 Please feel free to look at the code, get inspired by it, criticize it, and suggest more things that I can do in terms of analysis.

+### Dataset Overview
+The dataset provides information on thousands of chess games, each detailed with the openings played by both white and black.
+Other information include, the winner of the games, whether it was a rated match, the ratings of the players, and other relevant information.

 ### Links
 * Dataset: [Online Chess Games](https://www.kaggle.com/datasets/ulrikthygepedersen/online-chess-games)
 * This notebook on Kaggle: [Chess Data Analysis](https://www.kaggle.com/code/anaqiamir/chess-data-analysis#Conclusion)